-When How I Met Your Mother came to a final close almost two years ago, it’s fair to say opinion was divided on the ultimate resolution to Ted Mosby’s nine year, epic romance.
-Some viewers felt a tad cheated that creators Carter Bays and Craig Thomas pulled what was seen as a ‘cop out’ ending.
+When How I Met Your Mother came to a final close in 2014, it’s fair to say opinion was divided on the ultimate resolution to Ted Mosby’s nine year, epic romance.
+Some viewers felt a tad cheated that creators Carter Bays and Craig Thomas pulled what was seen as a “cop out” ending.
 Personally, I didn’t hate the final episode but that doesn’t mean it’s going to be on this list either.

 Without further ado, here are the top ten episodes of How I Met Your Mother – the episodes that could be described as the great- wait for it…